-NPF has been recognized as a major contributor to severe haze in Beijing (Guo et al., 2014).
-Furthermore, organic species have been shown to play a key role in the growth and aging of nanoparticle (Peng et al., 2016).
-Ultrafine particles (<100 nm) have been implicated to have adverse human health impacts through the deposition in the pulmonary region and penetration into the bloodstream (Oberdörster et al., 2004; Schlesinger et al., 2006; Zhang et al., 2012, 2015).
-On NPF days, the ultrafine particle number concentration is sharply increased and potential health impacts are largely dependent on particle loadings (Guo et al., 2014).
-How enhancement and scavenging affect the net production of newly formed particles is still poorly understood, althrough a large quantity of studies have focused mainly on the effects of enhancement and scavenging on nucleation rates or apparent formation rates observed for new particles.
-In addition, the newly formed particles inside a street canyon might become toxic when vehicles released organics were involved in the nucleation process (Sgro et al., 2009; Gualtieri et al., 2014).
+Ultrafine particles (<100 nm) have been reported to have adverse human health impacts through the destruction of the respiratory system (Oberdörster et al., 2004; Schlesinger et al., 2006; Zhang et al., 2015).
+On NPF days, the ultrafine particle number concentration is sharply increased and the health impact is largely dependent on the particle loading.
+Although a large quantity of studies focused on the effect of enhancement and scavenging on the occurrence and NPF rates, how enhancement and scavenging affects the net production of newly formed particles is still poorly understood.
+In addition, the newly formed particles inside a street canyon may become toxic when vehicles released organics is involved in the nucleation process.

 In this study, we present simultaneous aerosol measurements at a street site and a rooftop site of 20-m high in winter and spring times in Beijing (Fig. 1).
 PNSD at these two locations were measured by two identical Fast Mobility Particle Sizers with 1-second time resolution.
-We focused on analyzing the differences in apparent formation rates and particle yields of new particles between the street and rooftop sites, in order to evaluate the effects of street canyon on NPF.
-In addition, we also discussed the occurrence or absence of apparent growth in NPF events in terms of characteristics related to warm or cold ambient temperature, potential condensation vapors, etc.
+We focused on analyzing the differences in NPF rates and particle yields between the street and rooftop sites, in order to evaluate the effects of street canyon on NPF.
+In addition, we also discussed the occurrence or absence of apparent growth in NPF events in terms of seasonal characteristics, potential condensation vapors, etc.